-Johnston Withers’ commitment to justice is real and unwavering.
+Johnston Withers Lawyers’ commitment to justice is real and unwavering.

 We are active in the local communities in which we operate and our lawyers participate in a variety of pro bono and charity work.

-We support a number of organizations including the Housing Legal Clinic, the Red Cross, the Salvation Army, JusticeNet SA, the RSPCA, the Refugee Advocacy Service of South Australia and the Cancer Council by providing their members or clients with free or discounted services.
+We support a number of organizations including the Red Cross, the Salvation Army, JusticeNet SA, the RSPCA, the Refugee Advocacy Service of South Australia, the ACH Group Foundation and the Cancer Council by providing their members or clients with free or discounted services.